 - Men should pay close attention to the wording such as "black tie optional," which means that they may wear tuxedos, but it isn't essential.
 If they don't have the means to purchase or rent a tux, a black suit is appropriate.

-- Women should select attire from the more sophisticated and glamorous materials, such as silk or satin.
+- Women should select attire from more sophisticated and glamorous materials, such as silk or satin.
 Cotton and cotton blends are better put aside for a garden party.
 Beading and rhinestone embellishment provide all the glitter a woman needs, as long as it doesn't overwhelm the dress.

 - Evening gown styling should flatter the woman's best feature.
 Black and white are both such dramatic colors that they can enhance or overwhelm the person wearing them.
 Decide what you'd like to emphasize and select a dress that shows it off.
 For example, if you have beautiful shoulders, you may want to wear a strapless or off-shoulder gown.
-If your legs are your best feature, raise the neckline and show off some leg with a slid up the side.
+If your legs are your best feature, raise the neckline and show off some leg with a slit up the side.
 Keep the look elegant to fit in with the theme of the party.

 - Start the theme by sending black and white invitations.